5:00am PT by Ashley Cullins

 The real-life show choir that inspired William McKinley High's New Directions on Glee hasn't paid a cent to license the music it uses, according to a lawsuit filed Wednesday in California federal court.

-Burbank Show Choirs has performed 89 hits ranging from Katy Perry's "California Gurls" to Frozen's "Let it Go" that weren't properly licensed, the suit claims.
+Burbank Show Choirs has performed 89 hits ranging from Katy Perry's "California Gurls" to Frozen's "Let It Go" that weren't properly licensed, the suit claims.
 So Tresona Multimedia is suing Burbank High School Vocal Music Association and its board members for copyright infringement.

-Tresona says it issues copyright license to bands, choirs and other organizations on behalf of all major music publishing companies through its proprietary online licensing exchange, and Burbank Show Choirs isn't one of its customers.
+Tresona says it issues copyright licenses to bands, choirs and other organizations on behalf of all major music publishing companies through its proprietary online licensing exchange, and Burbank Show Choirs isn't one of its customers.
 The company claims it is the only authorized issuer, other than the publishers, for 79 of the songs and has a permissive but non-exclusive right to issue licenses for the other 10.